Bisonai/vrf-consumer/README.md

     --network $NETWORK
 ```

-### Add consumer
+### Add a consumer

 Add consumer contract to account.
-Then, consumer contract will be able to request for VRF service.
+Then, the consumer contract will be able to request for VRF service.

 ```shell
 npx hardhat addConsumer \